 Where placements are made out of district in an emergency or where a specialist placement changes at short notice, the decision will need to be ratified in retrospect at the next available Complex Care Panel.

 Paper work should be submitted to the next CCP as described in Section 2, Specialist Placement Referral.

 5. Monitoring and Review of Specialist Placements

 Placement Coordination will send a specialist review form to the allocated social worker.

-All specialist placement decisions agreed at the Complex Cases Panel will be subject to a review period so that the expected outcomes can be monitored closely, the result being either:
+All specialist placement decisions agreed at the Complex Care Panel will be subject to a review period so that the expected outcomes can be monitored closely, the result being either:

 - Remain in placement long term;